SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 esol2 = solve(eprob, GPUTsit5(), EnsembleGPUKernel(CUDA.CUDABackend()); trajectories=100)
 nothing # hide
 ```
-Note that we have to provide the `CUDA.CUDABackend()` argument to our ensemble algorithms (to designate our GPU backend, in this case CUDA).
+Note that we have to provide the `CUDA.CUDABackend()` argument to our ensemble algorithms (to designate our GPU backend, in this case, CUDA).

-Juts like OrdinaryDiffEq is able to utilise parallel CPU processes to speed up the linear solve part of ODE simulations, GPUs can also be used.
+Just like OrdinaryDiffEq is able to utilise parallel CPU processes to speed up the linear solve part of ODE simulations, GPUs can also be used.
 More details on this can be found [here](https://docs.sciml.ai/DiffEqGPU/stable/tutorials/within_method_gpu/).
 This is only recommended when ODEs are very large, and typically not applicable to CRNs.

 ---
 ## References